mcornick/clilol/docs/commands/clilol_list_account_addresses.md

 ---
 ## clilol list account addresses

-List addresses on your account
+List your addresses

 ### Synopsis

-Lists addresses on your account.
+Lists the addresses on your account.

 ```
 clilol list account addresses [flags]